jpjones76/SeisIO.jl/docs/src/Web/seedlink.rst

 .. function:: seedlink!(S, chans, patts, KWs)
 .. function:: S = seedlink(chans, KWs)

+Initiate a SeedLink session in DATA mode to feed data from channels ``chans`` with selection patterns ``patts`` to SeisData structure ``S``.
+A handle to a TCP connection is appended to ``S.c``.
+Data are periodically parsed until the connection is closed.
+One SeisData object can support multiple connections, provided that each connection's streams feed unique channels.

 | **chans**
 | Channel specification can use any of the following options: